dezoito/ollama-grid-search/README.md

 ![](./screenshots/gridparams.png?raw=true)

-The prompt will be submitted once for each out of the 3 parameter combinations, using `deepseek-coder:1.3b` to generate numbered responses like:
+The prompt will be submitted once for each of the 3 parameter combinations, using `deepseek-coder:1.3b` to generate numbered responses like:

 ````
 1/3 - deepseek-coder:1.3b